 5. Stop immediately if Fido gets too far ahead

 If his feet are ahead of you, stop immediately.
 Be sure to stop before he gets to the point that he’s pulling on the lead.
 When he turns to look at you, ask him to sit and once he’s refocused and looking at you, set off again.
 It can be tedious but you must repeat this sequence every time he pulls ahead.
 Before too long, he will understand that every time he runs too far ahead, it causes you to stop completely and ruin all his fun.
 He’ll soon realise that the only way to keep the fun going is to remain level with you and avoid pulling.

 Once he has nailed the technique of heeling at a brisk walk pace, increase the pace gradually over the course of a few outings.
 At first, try a mixture of a fast walk with some jogging thrown in.
 Then a full jog until he’s finally ready to start keeping up with you at running pace.

-As they can’t sweat to cool like humans so, dogs main method to cool down is panting.
+As they can’t sweat to cool like humans do, a dog’s main method to cool down is panting.
 Keep an eye on your pooch and be aware that if he starts getting too hot, it’s time to slow down or stop completely.
 Panting quietly with his tongue inside his mouth is a sign that he’s dealing with the heat well.
-If his mouth is wide open with tongue hanging out, it’s time to slow down or take a break.
-And remember, if your run is so intense that you’ll need water, your dog will need it too.
+If his mouth is wide open with tongue hanging out, it’s time to take a break.
+And remember, if your run is so intense that you’ll need water, your dog will need it too!